Frequently Asked Questions

 Definitions

-A building whose operational and embodied carbon performance is within limits which allow the UK built environment to stay within its own allocation of remaining carbon budget, in order to limit warming to 1.5°C.
+A building whose operational and embodied carbon performance is within limits which allow the UK built environment to stay within its own allocation of remaining carbon budget, in order to limit warming to 1.5°C. Only buildings that have undergone UK NZCBS Verification can refer to themselves as Net Zero Carbon Aligned, and such claims can be checked on the UK NZCBS Buildings Register.

 2

-The Standard will set science-based limits and targets.
+The Standard sets science-based limits and targets.
 According to the Science Based Targets Initiative, these are considered ‘science-based’ if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement.
 We have apportioned the UK’s remaining carbon budget to determine a budget for the built environment, and this has been used to set limits and targets.

 3